PDF Cover

 • Emerging markets including Vietnam, Brazil and UAE are expected to observe highest growth with CAGR ranging between 10.3% to 13.4%.

-• Transition like Transition Towards IoT is expected to add $3 billion to the Rfid Technology market growth by 2030
+• Transition like Transition from Barcode Based Tracking to Real Time RFID Visibility Systems is expected to add $3 billion to the Rfid Technology market growth by 2030.

 • The Rfid Technology market is set to add $28.6 billion between 2024 and 2034, with manufacturer targeting Access Control & Asset Tracking Application projected to gain a larger market share.